Frequently Asked Questions

 What training is available and which training providers can I utilize?

 Job training is provided by a network of training providers (i.e. community colleges and private vocational business schools).
 Our training grants can only be used to fund training with WIOA certified training programs and providers.
 The complete list of certified programs and providers is available on Illinois WorkNet.

 Do I have to apply for financial aid to receive a WIOA training grant?

-Because WIOA funding is secondary to other public forms of financial aid, all training grant recipients must complete the Free Application for Financial Student Aid (FAFSA).
+Training grant recipients are also encouraged to complete the Free Application for Financial Student Aid (FAFSA).

 What are my rights under WIOA?